hyperledger/fabric-private-chaincode/README.md

   you will be able to run only a single FPC development container on a particular host.

-To build the docker image, run
+Once you have cloned the repository, to build the docker image navigate to the utils/docker subdirectory and run
 ```bash
 cd utils/docker; make dev
 ```